goderich/dissertation/dissertation.md

 Additionally, if penultimate \*ə was followed by \*ɹ, a different sound change took place in Matu'uwal.
 Since the regular correspondence of \*ɹ in this dialect is ∅, the application of this sound change put \*ə directly before the final vowel, where it fully assimilated, producing a hiatus with two identical vowels: Proto-Atayal \*həɹiŋ 'honey' > Matu'uwal *hiiŋ*, Proto-Atayal \*matəɹuʔ 'six' > Matu'uwal *mamatuuʔ*.

 The sequence \*ay in Proto-Atayal monophthongized into /e/ in many dialects when occurring in the penultimate syllable.
-In @tbl:proto-atayal-ay, all dialects except for Matu'uwal and Matu'aw have this change, although some conservative speakers of other dialects, such as Squliq or S'uli, may still preserve /ay/ in penultimate syllables.
-In the final syllable, Proto-Atayal \*ay is regularly reflected as /ay/ except in Plngawan, where the reflex is /iy/.
+In @tbl:proto-atayal-ay, all dialects except for Matu'uwal and Matu'aw have this change, although some conservative speakers of other dialects, such as Squliq or S'uli, may still preserve \<ay\> /aj/ in penultimate syllables.
+In the final syllable, Proto-Atayal \*ay is regularly reflected as \<ay\> /aj/ except in Plngawan, where the reflex is \<iy\> [iː].

 : Correspondences of Proto-Atayal \*ay {#tbl:proto-atayal-ay}